Testing recommendations for PFAS

 - Periodically test food ingredients that are potentially contaminated with PFAS using FDA’s approved method, and investigate possible sources whenever measurable PFAS is found.

-- Systematically screen fiber products intended to contact food using a total fluorine method, and investigate levels over 100 parts per million (ppm) that indicate likely intentional use.
+- Systematically screen paper and plastic products intended to contact food for presence of total organic flourine and investigate levels over 100 parts per million (ppm) which indicate likely intentional use.

 Why test for PFAS?